sanskar153/The-Burger-Store/README.md

  You can SignUp,place your order and can Checkout also.<br/>

- You also can also trcak your records of the orders that you placed.
+ You can also trcak your records of the previous orders that you placed.

 # LINK